JEK-III/DataPubSurvey/SurveyPaperScrap.md

 ###Sharing background
 * asked about prior experience with sharing own data and using others
-* some background attitudes about
+* some background attitudes about sharing

 ###Data vultures
 * 'data vultures' / being taken advantage of is a concern in data publication